Wisconsin

 D. Process

 By statute, the applicant must publish notification “at least once each week for 2 successive weeks before the hearing in a newspaper of general circulation in the county where the offense was committed.
 If there is no such newspaper, the notice shall be posted in a conspicuous place on the door of the courthouse of the county for 3 weeks before the hearing and published once each week for 2 consecutive weeks before the hearing in a newspaper published in an adjoining county.”
 Wis.
 Stat. § 304.09(3).
 The applicant must also notify the DA, sentencing judge, and victim at least three weeks before the scheduled hearing.
 Id.
-The pardon application form is posted on the PAB website: https://evers.wi.gov/Documents/PardonApp_July2019.pdf.
+The pardon application form is posted on the PAB website.
 The pardon application must contain a statement from the DA and the sentencing judge giving their opinion on the merits of the application. § 304.10.
 The current process requires a public hearing before the PAB where the applicant must be able to show a demonstrated need for a pardon (see section E).3

-In September 2021, Governor Tony Evers streamlined the pardon process for people with dated non-violent offenses, issuing an executive order authorizing the PAB chair to send their applications directly to the Governor’s Office rather have them than face a PAB hearing.
+In September 2021, Governor Tony Evers streamlined the pardon process for people with dated non-violent offenses, issuing an executive order authorizing the PAB chair to send their applications directly to the Governor’s Office rather than have them face a PAB hearing.
 Further, Governor Evers introduced a new application form that allows individuals to apply for pardon for multiple felony offenses rather than just their most recent offense, as under past policies.

 E. Standards